Emory-HITI/Niffler/README.md

 Niffler is a real-time PACS receiver and metadata extractor framework.
 It consists of a metadata extractor at its core.
 MetadataExtractor.py in src/meta-extraction implements the core extraction functionality.

+## Using Niffler

+Make sure to configure the PACS to send data to Niffler's host, port, and AE_Title.
+Niffler won't receive data unless the PACS allows the requests from Niffler (host/port/AE_Title).

+In the src folder:

+* cold-extraction: On-demand queries to retrieve retrospective DICOM data.

+* meta-extraction: Extracting metadata from a continuous real-time DICOM imaging stream.

+* png-extraction: Convert a set of DICOM images into png images, extract metadata in a privacy-preserving manner.

 ## Developing Niffler